howsayhao/hj_reg_auto/README.md

 `regmst` module does not support outstanding transactions, so the process logic is quite straitforward:

-  1. Once receiving a APB transaction, `addr_decoder` in `regmst` decodes the **absolute address** to determine whether current access belongs to its downstream modules
+  1. Once receiving an APB transaction, `addr_decoder` in `regmst` decodes the **absolute address** to determine whether current access belongs to its downstream modules

   2. `regmst` forwards access to the downstream `regdisp` module, then waits for response (`ack_vld`), and starts a timer as well.